 If you're an undergrad in the traditional or SDAP program, your textbooks and other required course materials will gathered for you by Follett, our the Ursuline Bookstore operator, when you register.
 The cost is included in your tuition, so no surprises about costs after enrollment.
 And Follett estimates you can save up to 30% becuase of its bulk purchasing.
 Less stress and you'll be ready for class on Day 1.

 We plan to re-open our fitness center so all students can work out, overlooking our sparkling pond.
 We're following all NCAA regulations and CDC guidelines for health and safety, including regular testing of athletes and coaches.
 Go Arrows!

-Ursuline's Ralph M. Besse Library was already very digitized even before the pandemic.
+Ursuline's Ralph M. Besse Library was already very digitized, even before the pandemic.
 Our librarians are a few clicks away when you need help accessing the right resources.

-For us, staying safe during the pandemic is all about shared responsibility.
+Staying safe during the pandemic is all about shared responsibility.
 We're in this together and #ursulinestrong.